Why Orthodoxy? — My Confession of Faith:

-There is a beautiful men’s monastery in my hometown, the Brotherhood of the Holy Cross, which is under the omophorion of His Eminence Metropolitan Hilarion, First Hierarch of the Russian Orthodox Church Outside Russia (ROCOR, for short).
+There is a beautiful men’s monastery in my hometown, the Brotherhood of the Holy Cross, which is under the omophorion of His Eminence Metropolitan Hilarion, First Hierarch of the Russian Orthodox Church Outside of Russia (ROCOR).

 The brother monks maintain the beautiful monastery chapel, originally one of my hometown’s earliest primary schools built over a century ago, which is dedicated to St Herman of Alaska, and the beautiful grounds.
 Archimandrite Maximos, the abbot of the monastery, Fr.
 Cornelius, Fr.
 Silouan, Hierodeacon Parthenios, Elias, and others in the community are extraordinarily kind and warm-hearted men.
 Visitors are always welcome, and you will be unable to refuse the monks’ delightful and varied conversation, offers of several cups of tea, and a variety of fast-friendly snacks.